 What is a Venture Capital Investment?

-Venture capital is a type of investment that investors provide to new start-up and small businesses that are believed to have great potential.
-Venture capital generally comes from well-off investors (accredited investors), family offices, investment banks and any other financial institutions.
-They are typically into very early-stage companies with little to no revenues.
+Venture capital is a type of investment that investors provide to new start-ups and small businesses that are believed to have great potential.
+Venture capital generally comes from well-off investors (accredited investors), family offices, investment banks, and any other financial institutions.
+They are typically in very early-stage companies with little to no revenues.

 Private equity and venture capital investments are quite similar.
 The main distinction is that private equity typically invests in mature types and revenue-generating companies in need of some revitalization, whereas, venture capital typically invests in very early-stage companies with little to no revenues.